dalhunter/Threat-Intel-Reports/README.md

 ## Overview
 * This repository demonstrates threat actor analysis using OSINT, structured intelligence methods, and MITRE ATT&CK–based analysis.
-* Reports are written in clear, accessible language for both educational and practical cyber threat intelligence use.
+* Reports are written in clear, accessible language for both educational and practical threat intelligence use.
 * When viewing the PDFs, please select "More Pages" to ensure the full report is visible.

 ## Each report includes: